Sonargaon: Mughal rule (17th and 18th centuries)

 Sonargaon was one of the districts (sarkars) of Mughal Bengal.
 The Mughals built several riverside fortifications near Sonargaon, as part of defences for the provincial capital Dhaka against Arakanese and Portuguese pirates.
 These include the Hajiganj Fort and Sonakanda Fort.
 The Mughals also built several bridges, including the Panam Bridge, Dalalpur Bridge and Panamnagar Bridge.
 The bridges are still in use.

 British rule (18th, 19th and early 20th centuries)

-During British rule in the 19th century, the neighborhood of Panam City developed with townhouses, offices, temples, and mosques.
+During British rule in the 19th century, the neighborhood of Panam Nagar developed with townhouses, offices, temples, and mosques.
 European architecture influenced the design of the neighborhood.
 Panam was a wealthy textile business center, particularly for cotton fabrics.
 The merchants included Bengali Hindus, Marwaris and Bengali Muslims.